 Please understand, in all cases, you are liable to pay all taxes due and owing on the property until the BOE has heard your appeal and the appropriate county departments have processed the BOE’s Order.

 If you are not satisfied with the decision of the BOE, you have the right to appeal your assessment directly to the Circuit Court of King William County, Virginia.

-All written materials, maps, photographs and other documentary evidence which the appellant intends to present during a hearing must be filed with the BOE not later than January 1, or fifteen (15) business days prior to the scheduled hearing, whichever is earlier.
+All written materials, maps, photographs and other documentary evidence which the appellant intends to present during a hearing must be filed with the BOE not later than fifteen (15) business days prior to the scheduled hearing.
 BRIGHTMINDS, LLC must file all evidence no later than fifteen (15) days prior to the scheduled hearing date.
 However, at the sole discretion of the BOE, other written materials, maps, photographs, and other documentary evidence may be admitted into evidence at any time, either from the appellant, or BRIGHTMINDS, LLC.
 If additional documentary evidence is admitted, the BOE has the discretion to decide a continuance.

 You are allowed one continuance, which is granted by the Clerk.
 Your case will be continued to the officers next available court date.
 The presiding Judge grants any further continuances.

 Please visit the Virginia Judicial System website at and click on General District Court Case Information.
 Court starts promptly at the scheduled time, please be on time to avoid further fines.

 The General District Court Clerk’s Office is located in the new Courts and Public Safety Building at 351 Courthouse Lane.